 This course will explore the cultural, economic, and geopolitical roles of foods and beverages in world history.
 Food and other essential everyday commodities serve as integral, although all too frequently unacknowledged, components of our daily lives.
 The critical study of food and the cultures which have sprouted up around its production and consumption holds great potential for illuminating the complex political, economic, and cultural processes which have shaped the emergence of our modern world.
 This course, therefore, will use foods and beverages as an analytical lens for examining a range of topics and themes in modern world history.

+The first fifty years of Europe’s twentieth century were racked by violence, bloodshed and extraordinary political, economic, and socio-cultural changes.
 The purpose of this course is to explore the various political, social, and cultural upheavals which took place in Europe between the two world wars.
-In particular, we will analyze the origins and consequences of the “Great War,” the collapse of the Continent’s multi-national empires and the births of new democracies and – in the case of Russia, Italy, Germany, and Spain – dictatorships, the collapse of postwar international law and order, and, finally, the disastrous lurch into the catastrophes of the Second World War and the Holocaust.
+In particular, we will analyze the origins and consequences of the “Great War,” the collapse of the Continent’s multi-national empires and the births of new democracies and – in the case of Russia, Italy, Germany, and Spain – dictatorships, the collapse of postwar international law and order, and, finally, the lurch into the catastrophes of the Second World War and the Holocaust.